Computer data storage: BIOS

-Non-volatile primary storage contains a small startup program (BIOS) is used to bootstrap the computer, that is, to read a larger program from non-volatile secondary storage to RAM and start to execute it.
+Non-volatile primary storage containing a small startup program (BIOS) is used to bootstrap the computer, that is, to read a larger program from non-volatile secondary storage to RAM and start to execute it.
 A non-volatile technology used for this purpose is called read-only memory (ROM).
 Most types of "ROM" are not literally read only but are difficult and slow to write to.
 Some embedded systems run programs directly from ROM, because such programs are rarely changed.
 Standard computers largely do not store many programs in ROM, apart from firmware, and use large capacities of secondary storage.

 Secondary

 Secondary storage (also known as external memory or auxiliary storage) differs from primary storage in that it is not directly accessible by the CPU.
 Computers use input/output channels to access secondary storage and transfer the desired data to primary storage.
 Secondary storage is non-volatile, retaining data when its power is shut off.
 Modern computer systems typically have two orders of magnitude more secondary storage than primary storage because secondary storage is less expensive.

 In modern computers, hard disk drives (HDDs) or solid-state drives (SSDs) are usually used as secondary storage.
 The access time per byte for HDDs or SSDs is typically measured in milliseconds, while the access time per byte for primary storage is measured in nanoseconds.
 Rotating optical storage devices, such as CD and DVD drives, have even longer access times.
 Other examples of secondary storage technologies include USB flash drives, floppy disks, magnetic tape, paper tape, punched cards, and RAM disks.

 To reduce the seek time and rotational latency, secondary storage, including HDD, ODD and SSD, are transferred to and from disks in large contiguous blocks.
-Secondary storage is addressable by block; once the disk read/write head on HDDs reaches the proper placement and the data, subsequent data on the track are very fast to access.
+Secondary storage is addressable by block; once the disk read-and-write head on HDDs reaches the proper placement and the data, subsequent data on the track are very fast to access.
 Another way to reduce the I/O bottleneck is to use multiple disks in parallel to increase the bandwidth between primary and secondary memory, for example, using RAID.

 Secondary storage is often formatted according to a file system format, which provides the abstraction necessary to organize data into files and directories, while also providing metadata describing the owner of a certain file, the access time, the access permissions, and other information.
 Most computer operating systems use the concept of virtual memory, allowing the utilization of more primary storage capacity than is physically available in the system.
 As the primary memory fills up, the system moves the least-used chunks (pages) to a swap file or page file on secondary storage, retrieving them later when needed.